Best Dry Flies For Dullstroom

 This caddis imitation floats high yet sits naturally in the surface film, making it perfect for tempting both rainbows and browns in calm or lightly rippled water.
 I’ve blended a natural silhouette with just the right amount of movement and visibility, ideal for targeting selective trout during evening rises or midday hatches.

-Proven effective across all seasons at Valley of the Rainbow, the VR Caddis is now a staple in my fly box — and a trusted pattern for guests looking to experience the magic of topwater takes in this stunning setting.
+Proven effective across all seasons, the VR Caddis is now a staple in my fly box — and a trusted pattern for guests looking to experience the magic of topwater takes in this stunning setting.

 5. Griffith’s Gnat